 A few weeks ago, if you had asked me, “What makes the perfect stroller?”
 I’d probably have told you: a comfortable ride for baby, lightweight and easy to transport and flexible enough to be used from babyhood through the toddler stage.
 And, hey, if it can look good while doing it all?
 So much the better.
 Now, if you ask me what makes the perfect stroller, I’d simply say this: “the Inglesina Zippy Light.”

-And, speaking of comfort, this stroller envelopes its tiny rider in luxury.
+And, speaking of comfort, this stroller envelops its tiny rider in luxury.
 The fully washable fabric feels silky to the touch and is probably the reason why my guy conks out within seconds of settling into his new ride.
-Fortunately, the stroller’s reclining feature has got him covered.
-With a pull on a lever located on the back of the seat, the seat drops down into three pre-set positions.
+Fortunately, the stroller’s reclining backrest feature has got him covered.
+With a pull on a lever located on the back of the seat, the seat drops down into three pre-set position reclines.
 The lowest setting is nearly flat, making it ideal for use with newborns.
 The only drawback: The most optimal position for my guy is halfway in between two presets, but because of the seat design, you can’t customize the angle.

 While the Inglesina Zippy Light scores high marks in comfort for baby and ease of use, those aren’t the only reason to pick this ride for baby.
-The stroller is weather-ready—the extendable canopy is one of the biggest on the market and has built in sun protection (SPF 50!).
+The stroller is weather-ready—the extendable canopy is one of the biggest on the market and has built in sun protection (SPF 50!) and peek-a-boo window.
 Other strollers that I have tried that are good for on-the-go are not so great for keeping a little one out of the sun.
-But the Zippy Light is a game-changer when it comes to sun protection in the compact category.
+But the Zippy Light is a game-changer when it comes to sun protection in the ultra compact stroller category.
 The sun shade offers tons of coverage, with a built-in visor and an extra panel that can be unzipped for even more shading.
 The “hidden” panel makes the canopy so large it can be pulled all the way down to cover my mister’s creamy white toes even while fully reclined.
 The canopy also includes a mesh window, but the angle makes it a little tough to see baby without stopping to bend down.
 In the event that you want to keep all eyes on baby or just let some fresh breezes flow through, you can remove the canopy via button snaps on the rear.

 Thanks to its many perks, the Inglesina Zippy Light has quickly become my everyday buggy for getting around town (or just around our neighborhood).
 Packing it up is an equal pleasure.
 The folding mechanism turns the stroller from the usable position to ready-to-stow in under five seconds flat.
-The one-handed fold is a two-step marvel.
+The one-handed compact fold is a two-step marvel.
 Simply push down on on the easily-identifiably lever (it’s colored red and marked with a “1”) and pull up on the adjacent handle (marked with a “2”).
-The stroller collapses into a sleek package, much like the shape of a collapsed umbrella stroller.
+The stroller collapses into a sleek self-standing package, much like the shape of a collapsed umbrella stroller.
 It tucks easily into my trunk, leaving plenty of room for groceries or other baby gear, and can even slide under the seats in the main cabin of our tiny sedan.
 It even stands on its own for easy storage!
 When I am ready to use my guy’s ride again, the stroller pops up with a one-handed unfold so we’re ready to head out again in comfy style